jsaintro/publicnotes/3dprinting/ARDUINO.md

        cd /opt/arduino-1.8.7
        ./install.sh

-## Configure to talk to 3d printer
+## Configure IDE to talk to 3d printer

 1. Plug in the arduino via the USB cable (Should power up (Including LCD)
 2. Select the model